 - The diaphragm works moderately well at preventing a pregnancy.
 It is only as good as your ability to put it in.
 It will not work if you fail to put it in every time you have sex.

-- If one hundred women used the diaphragm during sex for a year then eighteen women would fall pregnant during that period.
+- If 100 women used the diaphragm during sex for a year then 18 women would fall pregnant during that period.

 - If you think you will not will not remember or not be able to put the diaphragm in every time before sex, then it may not be the best method for you.

 What are other good things about the diaphragm?

 - The diaphragm may help to prevent against sexually transmitted diseases, but it is not as good as condoms at this.

 - The diaphragm does not contain any hormones or, chemicals, unless spermicide is used.